From the Quantum Breakdown Model to the Lattice Gauge Theory: Dynamically connected subspaces

 \subsection{Boundary interaction}

 We now analyze Krylov subspaces that involve more than one fermion.
-In the subspaces with two fermions, two specific sites are specified with their eigenvalue of $\hat{G}_m$ being 1.
+In the subspaces with two fermions, two sites are specified with their eigenvalue of $\hat{G}_m$ being 1.
 A representative configuration is shown in Fig. \ref{fig:twoparticle}.
 In this scenario, both particles move freely within their individual dynamical zones, with the exception of a contact interaction occurring near the boundary that separates them.

 For example, the dynamical region of the first fermion in Fig. \ref{fig:twoparticle}(a) contains the leftmost six sites, while that of the second fermion comprises the rightmost six sites.
 Starting from the reference state in Fig. \ref{fig:twoparticle}(a), if the second particle moves to the right, the first particle can migrate to the initial site of the second particle [Fig. \ref{fig:twoparticle}(c)].
 However, due to the constraint imposed by the spin configurations, the first particle cannot move further in the right direction.
 On the other hand, if the second particle remains at its initial location, the first particle cannot occupy the same site due to the Pauli principle.
 Consequently, these two particles exhibit an effective interaction near the boundary between their dynamical regions \cite{lian2023quantumbreakdown}.
 This boundary interaction results in challenges for analytical solutions in this Krylov subspace.

 The connectivity graph of this Krylov subspace is shown in Fig. \ref{fig:two_graph}.
 This graph takes the form of a square lattice, with the absence of a corner site.
 In the case of $J_m=J$ and $\mu_m=0$, if the distance between two fermions in the reference state [Fig. \ref{fig:twoparticle}(a)] is sufficiently large, we can ignore the boundary defect and treat the dynamics of this Krylov subspace as a free particle on a 2D square lattice.
 This is reasonable because the probability of finding a particle at the boundary decreases as the length of its dynamical zone increases.